Awards: PhD, MScR

 Supervision is offered in the broad field of Russian Studies including research areas related to the study of social, political and cultural perspectives on Russian language; the study of Russian literature; media; culture; film studies; theatre studies and comparative literature.

-Your research can be linked with various taught MSc programmes (Translation Studies, Comparative Literature, European Theatre Studies and Film Studies), allowing you to extend your research range.
+Your research can be linked with various taught MSc programmes (Comparative Literature, Theatre and Performance Studies, and Film Studies), allowing you to extend your research range.
+Research can also benefit from links with the Translation Studies research group.

 The flagship of our research is the unique Princess Dashkova Russian Centre, an internationally recognised hub with a focus on the Russian language in its social and cultural contexts.
 The Centre hosts an array of research activity including conferences, workshops, lectures and postgraduate seminars.